 The Rösle Stainless Steel Hooked Handle Ladle with Pouring Rim is one of our favorites for its sleek and functional appearance, plus its comfortable and careful design.
 And the budget-friendly Tovolo Silicone Ladle is a great option for even nonstick saucepans.

 Ladles are not the most glamorous of kitchen tools—chances are you’ve never given them much thought—but the moment you try to transfer hot soup to bowls or storage containers by either pouring it directly from a heavy stockpot or endlessly going back and forth with a shallow spoon (leaving a trail of drips on your counter), you’ll quickly realize how indispensable a ladle is.
 And they're not just for soups and stews, either—they’re also valuable for portioning batter for pancakes or broth for risotto; doling out sauces or gravy; saucing pasta, lasagna, or pizza dough; poaching eggs; and serving drinks like lemonade, mulled wine, or punch.

-Now that you’ve realized how much your kitchen needs one, here are our picks for the best soup ladles.
+Now that you’ve realized how much your kitchen needs this cooking staple, here are our picks for the best soup ladles.

 Best Overall: Rösle Stainless Steel Hooked Handle Ladle with Pouring Rim

 Pours without dripping

 Who else recommends it?
 Food Network also picked the Rösle Stainless Steel Hooked Handle Ladle with Pouring Rim.

 What do buyers say?
 89% of 1,900+ Amazon reviewers rated this product 5 stars.